kstenerud/streamux/streamux-specification.md

 | Tn+1 | (negotiation complete)          |      | (negotiation complete)                   |
 |      | Messages                        | <==> | Messages                                 |

-At `T1`, the initiator peer proposes `handshake`, and its accept list is ignored.
+At `T1`, both peers send an identifier and initial negotiation message at the same time, like in simple mode.
+The initiator peer proposes `handshake`, and its accept list is ignored.
 It also includes all information necessary for the first handshake negotiation.
 The accepting peer sends only the most basic negotiation message, proposing `passive`, and accepting at least `handshake`.

 At `T2`, the peers have successfully negotiated to use `handshake` mode.
 The accepting peer sends a "corrected" first negotiation message, containing a response to the initiator peer's handshake parameters.

 At `T3`, the initiator peer evaluates the accepting peer's handshake message, and responds with another handshake message.
 This continues back and forth until one peer notifies the other that negotiation is complete using the [negotiation field](#_negotiation) (at `Tn`).

-### Identifier Message Negotiation
+### Identifier Negotiation

 The [identifier message](#identifier-message-encoding) must match exactly between peers, otherwise it is a [hard failure](#hard-and-soft-failures).